Graduate Registration Instructions

 Graduate Priority Registration schedule

-- Matriculated and non-matriculated students may register using Self-Service, E-mail, or a Registration Form (on or after November 4, 2013 for Spring 2014)
+- Matriculated and non-matriculated students may register using Self-Service, E-mail, or a Registration Form (on or after March 31, 2014 for Fall 2014)

-Spring 2014 course changes after registration may be made immediately, or during January 13 - January 27, 2014.
+Fall 2014 course changes after registration may be made immediately, or during August 27 - September 9, 2014.
 Drop/Add forms for this purpose may be obtained in the Office of the Registrar and online.
-Students may withdraw from a class (with a grade of W) between January 28 - March 17, 2014 (using Drop/Add form).
-After March 17, withdrawal from class requires approval from the Dean of the School or College (by petition) and the student is graded WP or WF.
-Withdrawal is not permitted during the last four weeks of the semester, April 15 - May 6, 2014.
+Students may withdraw from a class (with a grade of W) between September 10 - October 21, 2014 (using Drop/Add form).
+After October 21, withdrawal from class requires approval from the Dean of the School or College (by petition) and the student is graded WP or WF.
+Withdrawal is not permitted during the last four weeks of the semester, November 19 - December 16, 2014.

 Course inactivity, non-attendance, or failure to make or complete payment does not constitute a course drop or withdrawal.
 Students remain financially responsible for a course registration unless the student notifies the Registrar's Office in writing to drop or withdraw from the course.
 Fees are assessed according to the current refund policy.
 Neglecting to drop or withdraw officially will result in a failing grade on the transcript.

-Regarding non-traditional and summer courses (Summer registration will begin Monday, December 9, 2013):
+Regarding non-traditional and summer courses (Summer 2014 registration is currently open):

 Students in 7-week classes may drop prior to the start of class.
 Once class begins, students may withdraw (not drop) and/or add classes during the first week of class.
 Withdrawal with a grade of W may occur as late as the fourth week of class, and withdrawal with a grade of WP or WF may occur as late as the fifth week of class.
 Students may not withdraw after the fifth class week.